Guillermo Montero: Club career

 In Summer 2019 Montero returned to the Tweede Divisie, signing for Kozakken Boys for the 2019–20 season.
 During his last season with the club, he was the reserve team's top scorer.
 In May 2021 Montero joined ASWH Ambacht, also of the Tweede Divisie, during the 2021–22 Tweede Divisie preseason.

 After four years in the Netherlands without breaking into the first team of a club, Montero signed for Atlético Benidorm of the Spanish Divisiones Regionales de Fútbol in 2021.
 He left the club after the season when the new manager wanted to build the roster with local players.
 Following his departure he went on trial with IJsselmeervogels, A.S.D.
 Nocerina 1910, and GKS Jastrzębie before signing a professional contract with CSM Pașcani of Romania’s Liga III in February 2022.
 He made his league debut for the club as a starter on 11 March 2022 in a 1–1 draw with CS Dante Botoşani.
 The following week he started again in the club's 2–2 draw with CSM Bacău.

+After a brief return to domestic football, it was reported by the club that Montero was finalizing a deal with Dutch Vierde Divisie club VV Baronie in March 2023.
+Following the season, Monteiro departed the club and joined GVV Unitas of the Derde Divisie in summer 2023.

+In late August 2023, Montero left VV Unitas to return to the Caribbean by signing for SV Dakota of the Aruban Division di Honor.

 International career

 Montero made his senior international debut on 7 September 2014 in a 1–4 defeat to Barbados during 2014 Caribbean Cup qualification after coming on as a 74th-minute substitute for Tom Homburg.
 In December 2015, Montero was named to a provisional squad by Bonaire head coach Ferdinand Bernabela in preparation for 2017 Caribbean Cup qualification.
 However, Bonaire ultimately did not enter the competition.
 He returned to the national team in 2019 for 2019–20 CONCACAF Nations League qualification.

+Bonaire hosted its first-ever home match on 28 March 2023 to close out its 2022–23 CONCACAF Nations League C campaign, just short of ten years after becoming a member of the CFU and CONCACAF.
+Montero opened the scoring with a goal from a free kick outside of the penalty area, thus scoring the first-ever official goal on Bonaire soil.